Photo of the Day – Whale Oil Beef Hooked | Whaleoil Media

 The public furor convinced the Justice Department that the matter should be re-examined, and the FBI was asked to turn over its investigative records on the matter.
 The FBI’s investigation of Aquino’s activities had covered a period of some five years.
 During the course of that investigation, the FBI had interviewed hundreds of former members of the U.S. Armed Forces who had served in the South Pacific during World War II, unearthed forgotten Japanese documents, and turned up recordings of Aquino’s broadcasts.
 Many of these recordings, though, were destroyed following the initial decision not to prosecute Aquino in 1946.

 The Department of Justice initiated further efforts to acquire additional evidence that might be sufficient to convict Aquino.
 It issued a press release asking all U.S. soldiers and sailors who had heard the Radio Tokyo propaganda broadcasts and who could identify the voice of the broadcaster to contact the FBI.

-Justice also sent one of its attorneys and reporter Harry Brundidge to Japan to search for other witnesses.
-Problematically, Brundidge enticed a former contact of his to perjure himself in the matter.
+Then working for the Nashville Tennessean, Harry Brundidge answered Hoover’s request for assistance.
+In March 1948 he went to Tokyo to assist the FBI and the Justice Department build a case against Iva by inducing her to sign Clark Lee’s notes of the interview she gave in 1945 as authentic.
+She had never been told Brundidge was the “rat” behind her arrest in October 1945, and he feigned being her friend.
+He assured Iva that if she signed the notes it would speed up her return to the U.S.

+She resisted signing them, telling him, “Most of this is made up,” including that she was ‘Tokyo Rose’.
+Brundidge knew what was in the notes was largely a figment of her imagination, and that she had told Lee and him what they wanted to hear in exchange for the desperately needed $2,000 – which she was never paid.
+Brundidge persisted and perhaps due to the emotional strain of having had her baby die the day after it was born two months previously, combined with wanting to be reunited with her family after a seven year separation, combined with her then 2-1/2 year effort to return to the U.S. after the end of the war, Iva caved in and signed the notes.

 With new witnesses and evidence, the U.S. Attorney in San Francisco convened a grand jury, and Aquino was indicted on a number of counts in September 1948.
 She was detained in Japan and brought under military escort to the U.S., arriving in San Francisco on September 25, 1948.
 There, she was immediately arrested by FBI agents, who had a warrant charging her with the crime of treason for adhering to, and giving aid and comfort to, the Imperial Government of Japan during World War II.